Battle of Copenhagen (1801): Aftermath

-After fighting had ended, the Danish flagship Dannebrog exploded at 4:30 pm, killing 250 men.
+After fighting had ended, the Danish flagship Dannebroge exploded at 4:30 pm, killing 250 men.
 By the end of the afternoon, three more badly damaged British ships ran aground, including Elephant.
-The Danish–Norwegian ships had been partly manned by volunteers, many having little or no naval experience, and as they were not all listed after the battle, it is uncertain what the exact Danish–Norwegian losses were.
-Estimates vary between 1,135 and 2,215 captured, killed or wounded.
-The official report by Olfert Fischer estimated the Danish–Norwegian casualties to be between 1,600 and 1,800 captured, killed or wounded.
-According to the official returns recorded by each British ship, and repeated in dispatches from Nelson and forwarded by Parker to the Admiralty, British casualties were 963 killed and wounded.
+Fischer's ships had been partly manned by volunteers, many having little or no naval experience, and as they were not all listed after the battle, it is uncertain what the exact Dano–Norwegian losses were.
+The official report Fischer submitted after the battle estimated that the Dano-Norwegian casualties were at least 1,600–1,800 killed or wounded.
+A work published by the Royal Danish Naval Museum in 1994 claimed that the Dano-Norwegian casualties amounted to 367 killed, 635 wounded (100 of whom died in the days that followed) and 1,779 captured.
+According to the official returns recorded by each British ship, and repeated in dispatches from Nelson and forwarded by Parker to the Admiralty, British casualties were 274 killed and 737 wounded.
+20 of the dead were officers while the remaining 254 were enlisted personnel, and of the British wounded 48 were officers while the other 689 were enlisted.